secretstartups/handbook/content/handbook/ceo/shadow.md

 1. Be sure that you have an [ergonomic workspace](/handbook/company/culture/all-remote/workspace/).
 You'll be taking lots of notes during meetings, and will want a comfortable setup.
 1. Communicate clearly with your co-shadow about shared tasks since you will not be working together in person.
 1. Consider alternating who leads note-taking from one meeting to the next, which reduces confusion on who writes first and who follows from one event to the next.
 1. Take breaks from your desk when there is a break in the CEO's schedule.
-Because you're not working from Mission Control or traveling to other meetings with the CEO, it's important to take time to [move around.](/handbook/company/culture/all-remote/tips/#dedicate-time-for-health-and-fitness)
+It's important to take time to [move around.](/handbook/company/culture/all-remote/tips/#dedicate-time-for-health-and-fitness)
 1. Depending on your time zone, working in Pacific Time may be an adjustment to your typical working hours.
 [Plan ahead,](/handbook/company/culture/all-remote/getting-started/#establish-routine-with-family-and-friends) especially if you're balancing responsibilities with family, pets, roommates, etc.
 1. Consider switching locations in your home or workspace during the CEO's 1:1 meetings.
 Since you [won't be taking active notes](#responsibilities) in these calls, this is a good opportunity to change position or scenery intermittently throughout the day.
 1. Particularly in a remote CEO Shadow rotation, life is more available to sidetrack you.
 It is OK if you need to drop from a meeting to handle tasks at home, from childcare to answering the door, or anything in between.
 GitLab puts [family and friends first, work second]({{< ref "values#family-and-friends-first-work-second" >}}).
 If feasible, communicate these instances in the `#ceo-shadow` Slack channel so your co-shadow can assist with ongoing note-taking/tasks.